maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 ##### PublicName Structure

 - The PublicName is an RDF MD w/specific type tag (`1500`) stored at the shahash3 of the `Public Name` string `shahash3('Public Name')`.
-- The PublicName MD must be a `Resolvable Map`, with the hashed MD location CAS url as the value to the `Public Name` key.
+- The PublicName MD must be a `Resolvable Map`, with the hashed MD location XOR-URL as the value to the `Public Name` key.
+- A user's `Public Names` are saved/managed in the user's `_publicNames` container.
 - A user's `_publicNames` container must be encrypted.